froberge/jersey-product-service/README.md

 GET | /createSchema | Create or recreate the product Schema

 ---
-##### The service can be tested using Postman using a JSON object using this information.
+##### The service can be tested using Postman using a JSON object using this information